rpede/MobileProgramming24/_interactivity/quiz.md

 ```

 *I think it makes it slightly easier to follow the application flow if you use
-parameters in such cases, instead of accessing the fields directly.*
+parameters in such cases, instead of accessing the properties directly.*

 Run the application an click the buttons.